-ß-lactam antibiotics are characterized by their four-membered ß-lactam rings.
-Examples include penicillins, cephalosporins, clavams (also called oxapenams), cephamycins and carbapenems, monobactams, and nocardicins; almost all derived initially from microbes through a fermentation process.
+ß-lactam antibiotics are characterized by four ß-lactam rings.
+Examples include penicillins, cephalosporins, clavams (also called oxazepam), cephamycins and carbapenems, monobactams, and nocardicin; almost all are derived initially from microbes through a fermentation process.

 Penicillin G was the first β-lactam antibiotic discovered.
-It has a bicyclic structure consisting of a four-member β-lactam ring and a five-membered hydrothiazole ring.
-The activity of these antibiotics is related to the opening of the ß-lactam ring.
+It has a bicyclic structure, consisting of a four-member β-lactam ring and a five-membered hydrothiazole ring.
+Their activity is related to the ß-lactam ring opening.
 A large ring strain leads to both its high antibacterial potency and its instability under acidic and basic conditions.

-There were limits to penicillin G’s clinical application, however, due to the presence of bacteria resistant to penicillin G, the route of needing parenteral administration, and allergic susceptibility.
+There were limits to penicillin G’s clinical application, however, due to the presence of bacteria resistant to penicillin G, the parenteral administration requirement, and allergic susceptibility.

-These naturally occurring compounds led to the synthesis of many completely synthetic monobactams.
-For example, Aztreonam is a totally synthetic analog of the naturally occurring monobactams.
+These naturally-occurring compounds led to the synthesis of many completely synthetic monobactams.
+For example, aztreonam is a totally synthetic analog of naturally occurring monobactams.

 Related to the monobactams, nocardicins also contain a core β-lactam but exhibit a ring-opened attachment with no sulfur in the molecule.
 These β-lactams are N-acyl derivatives of 3-amino-nocardicinic acids.
-In total, seven nocardicins were isolated from the metabolites of Nocardia uniformis, named nocardicins A-G. Nocardicin A is the major component and also has the highest activity.
+Seven nocardicins were isolated from the metabolites of Nocardia uniformis, named nocardicins A-G. Nocardicin A is the major component and has the highest activity.

-Carbapenem antibiotics are naturally occurring.
-Derivatives of carbapenem antibiotics are based on this structure, with substituted groups on C2 and C6.
+Carbapenem antibiotics occur naturally.
+Their derivatives are based on this structure, with substituted groups on C2 and C6.
 The first carbapenem antibiotic, thienamycin, was also first discovered in 1976, isolated from the fermentation broth of Streptomyces cattleya.
 Thienamycin has high potency, broad-spectrum, antibacterial activity, and relatively high resistance to β-lactamases.
 The discovery of thienamycin represented a new family of β-lactam antibiotics, and more than 40 natural carbapenem antibiotics have been isolated.

 Most of the naturally occurring carbapenem antibiotics have a 1-hydroxyethyl group on C6.
 The configuration differences at the chiral center, C8, result in epimers.
-Due to the low isolation efficiency and multiple products formed under fermentation conditions, all carbapenem antibiotics for clinic use are produced by total synthesis, although this leads to a high cost compared to producing penicillin and its derivatives directly from fermentation.
+Due to the low isolation efficiency and multiple products formed under fermentation conditions, all carbapenem antibiotics for clinical use are produced by total synthesis.
+However, this process is more expensive than producing penicillin and its derivatives directly from fermentation.

-Although thienamycin is high in potency and resistant to β-lactamases, its instability is a limiting factor in clinic use.
-Thus, more chemically modified carbapenem antibiotics were synthesized and several carbapenem antibiotics, for example, imipenem have also been prescribed.
+Although thienamycin is highly potent and resistant to β-lactamases, its instability is a limiting factor in clinical use.
+Thus, more chemically modified carbapenem antibiotics were synthesized, and several carbapenem antibiotics, such as imipenem, have also been prescribed.

-Erythromycin is a macrolide antibiotic that has an antimicrobial spectrum similar to or slightly wider than that of penicillin and is often prescribed for people who have an allergy to penicillins.
+Erythromycin is a macrolide antibiotic with an antimicrobial spectrum similar to or slightly wider than that of penicillin and is often prescribed for people who are allergic to penicillins.
 For respiratory tract infections, it has better coverage of atypical organisms, including Mycoplasma and legionellosis.

-This macrocyclic compound contains a 14-membered lactone ring with ten asymmetric centers and two sugars (L-cladinose and D-desosamine), making it a compound that is difficult to produce via synthetic methods.
+This macrocyclic compound contains a 14-membered lactone ring with ten asymmetric centers and two sugars (L-cladinose and D-desosamine), making it difficult to produce synthetically.
 Erythromycin is produced by fermentation from a strain of the actinomycete Saccharopolyspora erythraea.

 The avermectins form a series of 16-membered macrocyclic lactone derivatives with potent anthelmintic and insecticidal properties.
 These naturally occurring compounds are generated as fermentation products by Streptomyces avermitilis, a soil actinomycete.
 Eight different avermectins were isolated as four pairs of homologous compounds, with a major (a-component) and minor (b-component) component, usually in ratios of 80:20 to 90:10.